Private, public, and web-public channels

 You can configure other permissions for public channels, such as who is allowed to post.

-Guest users can't see public (or private) channels, unless they have been specifically added to the channel.
+Guest users can't see public (or private) channels, unless they have been specifically subscribed to the channel.

 Web-public channels